 Like any other business model, in order to experience growth you must constantly learn and evaluate what works and doesn’t.
 You need to make adjustments accordingly.
 Here are a few things I have learned about selling premium content via the membership site business model.

 When you are just starting out, you should be aware that you generally cannot lead with membership as the sole offer.
 People don’t buy without trust.
 Authority in a niche builds trust.

 Does that mean that you need to be blogging in a niche for ten years before launching your site?
 Of course not.
 But you need to have spent some time building a “Minimum Viable Audience” before launching into a membership business model as your primary offering.

+That doesn’t mean you aren’t doing anything during the startup phase.
 Build your list while you are building that trust.
 Then you can go with membership.